Resume Format Guide (with Examples)

 6. Ask for feedback

-After you’ve finished writing and formatting your resume, ask trusted friends or colleagues to review it.
+After you have finished writing and formatting your resume, ask trusted friends or colleagues to review it.
 It can be helpful to have a third party provide their view and feedback.
-While they should look for grammar and spelling mistakes that you might have missed, they should also pay attention to your formatting.
+While they look for grammar and spelling mistakes that you might have missed, they are also required to pay attention to your formatting.
 Ask them to look for readability, consistency and a professional look and feel.

 Resume format examples